Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

     - Recommended Minimum: 3
     - Recommended Maximum: 20
   - spine_mass: Mass of the spine component of the walker
-    - Default: 10
+    - Default: 8
     - Recommended Minimum: 3
     - Recommended Maximum: 20
+- Benchmark Mean Reward for `WalkerDynamic`: 2500
+- Benchmark Mean Reward for `WalkerDynamicVariableSpeed`: 1200
-- Benchmark Mean Reward for `WalkerStatic`: 1500
+- Benchmark Mean Reward for `WalkerStatic`: 3500
-- Benchmark Mean Reward for `WalkerDynamic`: 700
+- Benchmark Mean Reward for `WalkerStaticVariableSpeed`: 3000

 ## Pyramids